intersystems-community/integratedml-custom-models/docs/user_guide.md

-# IntegratedML Pluggable Models - Complete User Guide
+# IntegratedML Flexible Model Integration - Complete User Guide

-Welcome to the comprehensive guide for getting started with IntegratedML Pluggable Models!
+Welcome to the comprehensive guide for getting started with IntegratedML Flexible Model Integration!
 This guide will take you from installation through running your first machine learning models integrated directly into database workflows.

 ## 📋 Table of Contents